johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 The very wise are generally easily deceived, for while they know esoterica they do not know the ordinary things of life.
 Of what use is knowledge if it is not practical?
 To know how to live is true knowledge.

+- What are my values?
+   - Dont Lie
+   - Look for lasting change (systems not goals)
+   - Golden rule (veil of ignorance)
+   - Strict with self/lenient with other
+   - Increase freedom/liberty when possible
+   - Equality of opportunity
+   - ...

 [Random Interesting thoughts](#Random-Interesting-thoughts)